wino6687/SWEpy/README.md

 # Disclaimer
 Currently this script is not supported in Windows due to pynco only supporting Mac OS or Unix
-Web scrapping currently only working on northern hemisphere
+Web scrapping currently only working on the northern hemisphere
 Requires python 3.6 and Anaconda 3

 # 1. Setup Earthdata Login